 The Nursing Department is excited to offer a high-tech simulation center as a part of the new Nursing Resource & Simulation Center (NRSC).

 - Top-of-the-line simulation equipment

 - A nursing environment modeled after real-world settings

 More than 50 Years of Nursing Excellence

 Mount Aloysius has a proud tradition educating clinically excellent nurses for more than 50 years.
 Mount Aloysius Nurse alumni enjoy a stellar reputation for excellence in providing high quality compassionate patient care and we are proud to be a supplier of a large portion of local nurses.
-The Mount Aloysius School of Nursing has been recognized as a Nursing College of Distinction.
+The Mount Aloysius Nursing Department has been recognized as a Nursing College of Distinction.

 What do BSNs do?

 More and more, nurses are expected to have a BSN degree when entering the workforce.

 Graduates of the traditional BSN program are able to assume roles that demand strong clinical judgement, communication, interdisciplinary, and leadership abilities.
 Beyond the ability to provide high quality direct patient care in a wide variety of settings (i.e., hospitals, clinicals, surgical centers, outpatient centers, nursing homes), the BSN degree affords graduates the ability to move outside of structure care setting into the public health arena and into administration, research, clinical teaching, or other more specialized nursing fields.
 It also expedites progression to acquiring advanced degrees in nursing.